A Set-Sequence Model for Time Series: Set-Sequence Model

-for all $i \in \{1,\dots M\}$, and $t \in \{1,\dots, T\}$. \paragraph{\setseq Model} The \setseq model replaces a subset of the layers in a sequence model with the \setseq layer.
-For example, a Transformer, Long Convolution, SSM, or RNN layer can be used for \( \operatorname{SeqLayer} \). \paragraph{Alternative Layer Formulations} We use the linear set aggregation in Equation~\ref{linear_set_aggregation} due to its simplicity and empirically strong performance.
+\paragraph{\setseq Model} The \setseq model replaces a subset of the layers in a sequence model with the \setseq layer.
+For example, a Transformer, Long Convolution, SSM, or RNN layer can be used for \( \operatorname{SeqLayer} \).

+\paragraph{Alternative Layer Formulations} We use the linear set aggregation in Equation~\ref{linear_set_aggregation} due to its simplicity and empirically strong performance.
 As an alternative, we propose MHA-Seq, a multi-head attention layer that scales quadratically with the number of units.
 This layer is effective when the cross-sectional dimension is small or when cross-unit dependencies are particularly strong.
 For each unit, we compute a low dimensional set summary by using multi-head attention, by cross attending to all the other units, by the following equation